heana-hosp/pykota/README.md

 #### Add user and printer on pykota

-Add printer(remember, case sensitive: same name of printer installed on cups) and add the price per page in this printer(charge).
+Add printer(remember, case sensitive: same name of printer installed on cups) and add the price per page in this printer(--charge option).
 Ex. name is TEST:
 ```bash
 pkprinters --charge 1.0 --add TEST
 ```